cooklang/cooklang-org/content/cli/help.md

 Read and edit cooklang recipe files

 Commands:
-read 		Parse and print a cooklang recipe file validate	Check for syntax errors in a cooklang recipe file prettify	Edit a cooklang recipe file for style consistency image		Download a random image from upsplash.com to match the recipe title
+read 		  Parse and print a cooklang recipe file validate	Check for syntax errors in one or more cooklang recipe files prettify	Edit a cooklang recipe file for style consistency image		  Download a random image from upsplash.com to match the recipe title

 Run `cook recipe COMMAND --help` for more information on a command.
 ```